FFC12/media_uploader/README.md

 This service provides file upload operations over WebSocket and utilizes a multi-threaded architecture (more likely concurrent goroutines than threads).

+Note: Service does not employ any buffering mechanism to store streaming data in memory.
+Instead, it promptly writes incoming data directly to the file as soon as a new chunk is received.
+Furthermore, the future plan is to involve seamlessly streaming the data directly to the designated storage service (S3 bucket) without the use of any intermediate buffer, ensuring a continuous and efficient full-to-full transfer process.

 ## Getting Started

 Follow the steps below to start the project.
 To set worker counts, edit the `workerCount` variable in the `handlers/common.go` file.